 Research shows that 60 percent of adolescents are looking at their phones in the last hour before sleep, and that they get on average an hour less sleep than their peers who don’t use their phones before bed.
 Blue light from electronic screens interferes with falling asleep; on top of that, checking social media is not necessarily a relaxing or sleep-inducing activity.
 Scrolling on social media, notes Dr. Hamlet, can easily end up causing stress.

 “Social media can have a profound effect on sleep,” adds Dr. Bubrick.
 “You have the intention to check Facebook or Instagram for 5 minutes, and the next thing you know 50 minutes are gone.
 You’re an hour behind in sleep, and more tired the next day.
 You find it harder to focus.
 You’re off your game, and it spirals from there.”

 While we don’t yet have conclusive evidence that social media use actually causes depression, we do have plenty of warning signs that it may be affecting our kids negatively.
 So it’s smart for parents to check in regularly with kids about their social media use, to make sure it’s positive and healthy, and guide them towards ways to change it, if you think it’s not.

 Also, be alert for symptoms of depression.
 If you notice signs that your child might be depressed, take them seriously.
-Ask your child how he is doing, and don’t hesitate to set up an appointment with a mental health provider.
+Ask your child how they are doing, and don’t hesitate to set up an appointment with a mental health provider.

 Steps you can take to insure healthy social media use:

 - Focus on balance: Make sure your kids are also engaging in social interaction offline, and have time for activities that help build identity and self-confidence.